trapcodeio/object-validator-pro/readme.md

 Object-Validator-Pro provides a very easy api for developers to make both **Sync** and **Async** custom validations.

-Has with **8 validators** out of the box which can be overwritten easily.
+Has **8 validators** out of the box which can be overwritten easily.

 OVP - is best for your **custom validation rules** not already known validations rules you can find in other libraries.